visgl/deck.gl/docs/developer-guide/tips-and-tricks.md

 ##### `_typedArrayManagerProps` (Object)

 - `overAlloc` (Number) - Default `2`.
 By default, attributes are allocated twice the memory than they actually need (on both CPU and GPU).
 Must be larger than `1`.
 - `poolSize` (Number) - Default `100`.
 When memory reallocation is needed, old chunks are held on to and recycled.
-Smaller number usese less CPU memory.
+Smaller number uses less CPU memory.
 Can be any number `>=0`.

 The above default settings make data updates faster, at the price of using more memory.
 If the app does not anticipate frequent data changes, they may be aggressively reduced: